simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 Starting from drift 2.5, running a short-lived computation workload on a separate isolate is easily possible with `computeWithDatabase`.
+This function helps spawn an isolate and opens another database instance on that isolate.
+Since the background database instance needs to talk to the main instance on the foreground isolate for synchronization, you need a constructor on your database class that can take a custom `QueryExecutor`, the class used by drift to represent lower-level databases:

+{% include "blocks/snippet" snippets = snippets name = 'database-definition' %}

 {% include "blocks/snippet" snippets = snippets name = 'compute' %}